thoughtreactordm/hi-q-terminal/readme.md

 Be sure to say 'Hi!' back!

 ### Dependencies
-Hi-Q (Terminal Version) is made possible by and requires the use two primary dependency packages:
+Hi-Q (Terminal Version) is made possible by and requires the use of two primary dependency packages:
  - [TMI.js](https://www.npmjs.com/package/tmi.js/) - a powerful JavaScript library for connecting to the Twitch API and IRC channels
  - [Colors](https://www.npmjs.com/package/colors) - a small package for leveraging terminal colors in console logs